-IFFIm was created to accelerate the availability of predictable, long-term funds for health and immunisation programmes through GAVI in over 70 of the poorest countries around the world.
-IFFIm was created as a development financing tool to help the international community achieve the Millennium Development Goals and it promotes the effective use of GAVI's resources for charitable purposes, and for the benefit of the public, by providing services and facilities that assist GAVI in raising funds.
+IFFIm was created to accelerate the availability of predictable, long-term funds for health and immunisation programmes through Gavi in over 70 of the poorest countries around the world.
+IFFIm was created as a development financing tool to help the international community achieve the Millennium Development Goals and it promotes the effective use of Gavi's resources for charitable purposes, and for the benefit of the public, by providing services and facilities that assist Gavi in raising funds.
 Such services and facilities include, but are not limited to, borrowing money or entering into agreements whereby sovereign government donors (the "Grantors") promise funds for charitable purposes.

 Every year, in the world's poorest countries, millions of children miss out on vaccinations against common diseases, making them vulnerable to sickness, disability and death.
 Millions of children die from easily preventable diseases such as diphtheria, pneumonia, diarrhoea, meningitis and yellow fever.
 IFFIm was created to help avert such deaths by accelerating the availability and increasing the predictability of funds for immunisation, vaccine procurement and health systems strengthening ("HSS") programmes.
-GAVI uses funds raised by IFFIm to reduce the number of worldwide vaccine-preventable deaths and illnesses.
-GAVI achieves this by funding the purchase and delivery of vaccines and strengthening health systems in the poorest countries in the world.
+Gavi uses funds raised by IFFIm to reduce the number of worldwide vaccine-preventable deaths and illnesses.
+Gavi achieves this by funding the purchase and delivery of vaccines and strengthening health systems in the poorest countries in the world.

 IFFIm raises funds by issuing bonds in the international capital markets under its Global Debt Issuance Programme.
-IFFIm then disburses the funds to GAVI to support various GAVI vaccine procurement, immunisation and HSS programmes.
+IFFIm then disburses the funds to Gavi to support various Gavi vaccine procurement, immunisation and HSS programmes.
 Through its bond issuances, IFFIm converts long-term government pledges into immediately available cash resources.
 IFFIm uses grant payments from the Grantors to, among other things, pay the principal and interest on its bonds.

-The World Health Organization ("WHO") has estimated that GAVI programmes, with the help of IFFIm funds, could lead to the vaccination of more than 500 million children by 2015.
-This could be achieved by accelerating the uptake and use of new and underused vaccines, strengthening the capacity of integrated health systems to deliver immunisation in poor countries, increasing the predictability of global financing and improving the sustainability of national financing for immunisation, and through shaping vaccine markets to ensure adequate supply of appropriate, quality vaccines at low and sustainable prices for developing countries.
+With the help of IFFIm funds, Gavi programmes led to the vaccination of an additional 500 million children since Gavi's creation and prevented more than 7 million deaths in the process.
+This was achieved by accelerating the uptake and use of new and underused vaccines, strengthening the capacity of integrated health systems to deliver immunisation in poor countries, increasing the predictability of global financing and improving the sustainability of national financing for immunisation, and through shaping vaccine markets to ensure adequate supply of appropriate, quality vaccines at low and sustainable prices for developing countries.
+Looking ahead, Gavi's vision is to reach an additional 300 million children between 2016 and 2020 and prevent a further 5-6 million more deaths in the process.